-The measure requires a law enforcement agency to obtain a DNA sample from those arrested for a person felony, a sex crime, or burglary in the first degree and to transfer the sample to the Department of State Police.
-It requires the collection to be done by persons with certain qualifications depending on whether it is blood-based or buccal.
-The measure makes certain exceptions to the requirement when, for example, a DNA sample for the person has already been obtained or obtaining the sample would present too great a risk.
-The measure permits a person whose DNA sample was collected to request destruction of the sample if the arrest that led to the collection resulted in an acquittal, order of dismissal, or reversal of conviction or if prosecution is not commenced within the statute of limitations.
-The measure requires the district attorney to notify the department that authority to retain the sample is rescinded if prosecution is not commenced within the statute of limitations.
+- Requires the collection to be done by persons with certain qualifications depending on whether it is blood-based or buccal. - Makes certain exceptions to the requirement, including when a DNA sample for the person has already been obtained or obtaining the sample would present too great a risk to the health or safety of the arrested person or the arresting officer. - Permits the Department of State Police to ensure that information collected from an analysis of the DNA sample is entered into the appropriate databases of the Combined DNA Index System. - Allows a person whose DNA sample was collected to request destruction of the sample if the arrest that led to the collection resulted in an acquittal, order of dismissal, or reversal of conviction or if prosecution is not commenced within the statute of limitations. - Requires the district attorney to notify the department that authority to retain the sample is rescinded if prosecution is not commenced within the statute of limitations.